5IF-PSAT/airflow-pipeline/README.md

 The data pipeline is divided into 4 stages: Ingestion, Staging, Enrichment, and Production.

 ## Ingestion
-The bus delay time data is ingested from the 6 Excel spreadsheets from [Toronto Open Data](https://open.toronto.ca/).
+The bus delay time data is ingested from  6 Excel spreadsheets from [Toronto Open Data](https://open.toronto.ca/).
 We use [Pandas](https://pandas.pydata.org/) to read the Excel spreadsheets.
 When the data is ingested, the Json Response is also stored in the Redis database to speed up the data pipeline.
 We divide also the data by year to speed up the data pipeline.
 The data pipeline is shown in the figure below.

 ![Bus ingestion](./assets/bus_ingestion.png)

 Each year, we divide the bus data into 4 parts: January to March, April to June, July to September, and October to December.
 Each part is then processed in parallel.
-Inside each task, we consider that they are the small ETL pipelines.
-The small ETL pipelines are triggered by the API call, defined inside the BashOperator.
-Each BashOperator will execute the Shell script to process the data.
+Inside each task, we consider that small ETL pipelines are executed.
+The small ETL pipelines are triggered by the API call, defined inside the BashOperator of the DAG.
+Each BashOperator will execute a Shell script to process the data.
 The Shell script is defined in the `./airflow/scripts` folder.
-Inside each small ETL pipeline that we define inside the `pipeline_api`, the data is extracted from [Open Meteo API](https://open-meteo.com/en/docs), then transformed using Pandas, and finally loaded into the MongoDB database.
-We choose the MongoDB database for the ingestion stage because it is a NoSQL database and flexible, which is suitable for storing the raw data.
+Inside each small ETL pipeline defined inside the `pipeline_api`, the data is extracted from [Open Meteo API](https://open-meteo.com/en/docs), then transformed using Pandas, and finally loaded into the MongoDB database.
+We choose the MongoDB database for the ingestion stage because it is a NoSQL database : it has many advantages as flexiblity and is schemaless, which is suitable for storing the raw data.

 The weather data is ingested from the [Open Meteo API](https://open-meteo.com/en/docs).
 The data is ingested using the [Open Weather Map](https://openweathermap.org/) API.
 The data is then stored in the MongoDB database.
 The idea of the data pipeline is much similar to the bus delay time data ingestion.
 We divide the data by year.
 We then process the data in parallel.
 The weather data is also transformed using [Pandas](https://pandas.pydata.org/) and loaded into the MongoDB database.